jeanboutros/jeanboutros/README.md

 - Engineered automated CI/CD pipelines with GitHub Actions, increasing deployment frequency and reducing incidents
 - Implemented Infrastructure as Code (IaC) using Terraform/Terragrunt for version-controlled, repeatable Azure infrastructure
 - Standardised data governance, access control, and security using Databricks and Unity Catalog
 - Led the development of data processing applications in Databricks with PySpark and Python to enable a new view into ads management and performance and reduce cost by approximately 50%.
-More importantly, this enabled the business to understand where spillages are happening and take action to reduce them to maximise revenue.
+Critically, this enabled the business to identify revenue spillage points to take action and maximise revenue.

 **Team Leadership:**
 - Mentor and coach 3 junior data engineers and 2 senior data engineers, developing a plan for their technical and non-technical growth, helping them to navigate the corporate environment, and preparing them for future leadership roles